 In response, I ask the founder’s if they’ve ever been in a romantic relationship that lasted less than 6 months?
 They almost always say “yes” (because who hasn’t right?).
 And then I tell them that if romantic relationships – which include flowers, chocolates, gifts – and if you’re lucky then sex as well, don’t last more than 6 months, why do they think that a relationship based on long hours, no or low pay, stress and an emotional roller-coaster ride, would survive longer?

-Their response is usually: “When will it be ready?”
+Their response is usually: “Where do I sign and when will it be ready?”

 The key issues that need to be in your founder’s agreement.